hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter9.md

             ![](pics/chapter9/figure6.png){ width="300" }
         </figure>

-        If we want to get the actual width of the sector, we can find the intermidate line of the sector, which gives: $\bar k = \frac{k_1 + k_2}{2}$, we can rotate this line to find the actual width of the sector.
+        If we want to get the actual width of the sector, we can find the intermediate line of the sector, which gives: $\bar k = \frac{k_1 + k_2}{2}$, we can rotate this line to find the actual width of the sector.

 We consider a SISO system case with the same schematics: